dirkraft/jersey-bootstrap/README.md

  - **HTML5 Boilerplate v4.1.0** - All I did was dump the files in, but there you go.
    [HTML5 boilerplate](http://html5boilerplate.com/)

-Refer to the [[File Matrix section]](#file-matrix) in particular to determine what to do about static files included from these sources.
+Refer to the [[File Matrix section]](#file-matrix) and each external source's site and documentation to act upon said resources.